cynthiapinedoh79/stress-sm-p3py/README.md

   - As a first-time user:
       1. I want to understand what this survey is about and how it will help me.
-      2. I’d like to complete the survey in under 5–10 minutes.
+      2. I would like to complete the survey in under 5–10 minutes.
       3. I want to receive personalized feedback or recommendations based on my answers.
       4. I want reassurance that my data is treated respectfully and securely.